-Scheduling for Fall 2021 is now available.
-Scheduling (also referred to as registration) typically begins in late October of the fall semester and late March of the spring semester.
+Scheduling for spring 2022 will begin in November 2021.
+Academic advising typically begins in late October of the fall semester and late March of the spring semester.

 Any obligations (holds) to the college must be satisfied before a student can select courses for the upcoming semester.